-We had another tense legislative session this year for the Maine Woods, but I do have some good news to report.
+We had another tense legislative session for the Maine Woods this year, but I do have some good news to report.

 Land Use Regulation Commission: The LURC (now named Land Use Planning Commission (LUPC)) Reform Bill passed.
 Thanks to all of our activists who helped us keep LURC intact.